Chapter 48

 Pam never suspected Tara Garamond might be capable of usurping Jeremy’s attachment.

-True, he wouldn’t have passed Trigonometry without Tara’s guidance, nimbly evading the safeguards put in place after Gootch Bulstrode’s cheating scandal.
+True, he wouldn’t have passed Trigonometry last semester without Tara’s guidance, nimbly evading the safeguards put in place after Gootch Bulstrode’s cheating scandal.
 Also true, Jeremy was wholly dependent upon her for survival this semester in Economics.
 But oh my stars!
 Pam could double for Jaclyn Smith of Charlie’s Angels, while Tara still looked like Mackenzie Phillips as Young Eleanor Roosevelt or the skinny older daughter on One Day at a Time!

 So too could-and-did Tara Garamond score hunkish kisses plus souvenir gearshift knobs (or superior counterparts) from Jeremy Tolhurst.
 She’d never lambasted him for that Zeff Heff ice cream social fiasco, nor had she held it over his head for the next four months—though she might have been jogging his memory (repeatedly) as to who had.